davepinch/pinchy.cc/content/topics/places/subdivisions/united-states/delaware/delaware.md

   - New Jersey
   - Pennsylvania
-down the atlantic coast: Maryland
+down the atlantic coast: Maryland state of:
-type: state
+  - Mid-Atlantic
+  - United States
 up the atlantic coast: New Jersey
 tags:
   - state
-  - Mid-Atlantic
-  - United States
 ---